Semiparametric regression in testicular germ cell data

 The normal distribution follows the density ratio model, but this is not true for the Cauchy and the uniform distributions.
-Hence we expect to see straight lines in the diagnostic plots and high $R^2$'s, as defined above, in cases (1) and (2).
-On the other hand, we expect to see deviations from straight lines in the diagnostic plots and lower $R^2$'s in cases (3) and (4).
+Hence, we expect to see straight lines in the diagnostic plots and high $R^2$'s, as defined above, in cases~($1$) and ($2$).
+On the other hand, we expect to see deviations from straight lines in the diagnostic plots and lower $R^2$'s in cases ($3$) and ($4$).

-Figures 1-2 show the estimated $\hat{G}_1$ and $\hat{G}_2$ (where $\hat{G}_1$ is the exponential tilt of $\hat{G}_2$ defined in (\ref{Estimated Multivariate G})) versus the empirical cdf $\tilde{G}_1$ and $\tilde{G}_2$, respectively, all obtained from the simulated case-control data, and evaluated at selected 2D points.
-As expected, in cases (1),(2), there is almost a perfect agreement between $\hat{G}_i$ versus $\tilde{G}_i,\ i=1,2$, whereas Figure 2 shows clearly that the density ratio model is not appropriate for the data from cases (3) and (4).
+Figures~\ref{hatGvstildeG12} and~\ref{hatGvstildeG34} show the estimated $\hat{G}_1$ and $\hat{G}_2$ [where $\hat{G}_1$ is the exponential tilt of $\hat{G}_2$ defined in (\ref{EstimatedMultivariateG})] versus the empirical cdf $\tilde{G}_1$ and $\tilde{G}_2$, respectively, all obtained from one run of the simulated case-control data, and evaluated at selected points in~$\mathbb{R}^2$.
+As expected, in cases (1) and (2), there is almost a perfect agreement between $\hat{G}_i$ versus $\tilde{G}_i, i=1,2$, whereas Figure~\ref{hatGvstildeG34} shows clearly that the density ratio model is not appropriate for the data from cases ($3$) and ($4$).

-A comparison of the different measures of goodness of fit is given in Table 1.
-Apparently here $R_1^2$ and $R_2^2$ are misleading as measures of goodness of fit.
-They are erroneously higher at the cases where the simulated distributions do not follow the density ratio model.
-It seems $R_3^2$ is more appropriate than both $R_1^2$ and $R_2^2$ but it is sensitive to outliers and can give low values even for data that follow the density ratio model (e.g. case 2).
-On the other hand, the proposed measure $R_{\alpha,k}^2$ classifies correctly the four cases, giving high values for runs (1) and (2) and low values for (3) and (4).
-The values of $R_{\alpha,k}^2$ in Table 1 were calculated with $k=2$ and $1-\alpha=90\%$.
-In general, $R_{\alpha,k}^2$ gets closer to $R_3^2$ by lowering $1-\alpha$.
+A comparison of $R_3^2$ and $R_{\alpha,k}^2$ obtained from $100$ runs is given in Table~\ref{Goodnessoffitcomparison2}.
+It seems that $R_3^2$ is sensitive to outliers and can give low values even for data that follow the density ratio model [e.g., case (2)].
+On the other hand, the proposed measure $R_{\alpha,k}^2$ classifies correctly the four cases, giving high values for simulations ($1$) and\vadjust{\goodbreak} (2) and low values for (3) and (4).
+The values of $R_{\alpha,k}^2$ in Table~\ref{Goodnessoffitcomparison2} were calculated with $k=2$ and $1-\alpha=95\%$.
+We observed that, by lowering $1-\alpha $, $R_{\alpha,k}^2$ gets closer to $0$ for cases (3) and (4).

-Figure 3 shows the estimated $E[Y\mid X]$ using equation (\ref{Cond_Exp}) for the first two cases.
-The prediction line is apparently influenced by the endpoints but otherwise it is a smooth curve.
-Superimposed is the line obtained from simple linear regression.
-From Table 2, except in one case, the semiparametric prediction gives lower MSE and MAE than linear regression.